Skip to footer content

 $vbLabelText $csharpLabel

 The ToDataTable() method accepts a boolean parameter indicating whether the first row contains headers.
-When set to true, IronXL automatically uses the first row values as column names in the DataTable.
-This DataTable integrates seamlessly with ADO.NET operations, Entity Framework, and data binding controls.
-Microsoft's documentation on SqlBulkCopy shows how efficiently this pattern handles large-scale data imports.
+When set to true, IronXL automatically uses the first-row values as column names.
+The resulting DataTable integrates with ADO.NET, Entity Framework, and data binding controls without any additional configuration.

 DataTable customTable = new DataTable();